ILIAS-eLearning/ILIAS/docs/documentation/accessibility.md

 #### Success Criterion Content on Hover or Focus
 Reference: WCAG 2.1 > 1.4.13 Level AA / EN 301 549 > 9.1.4.13
+Target group: developer
-Where receiving and then removing pointer hover or keyboard focus triggers additional content to become visible and then hidden, the following are true:
+Where receiving and then removing pointer hover or keyboard focus triggers additional content to become visible and then hidden, the following MUST be true:

 - **Dissmissable**: A mechanism is available to dismiss the additional content without moving pointer hover or keyboard focus, unless the additional content communicates an input error or does not obscure or replace other content;